 - Research your target market.
 How are the members you want to attract using Pinterest?
 What categories are they interested in?
 What content are they pinning?
 You want to make sure your association is posting relevant content your potential members will find and be interested in.

 - Utilize the “Pin It” button.
 Your social media widgets should already be front and center on your association website or digital publishing platform.
 Simply add the “Pin It” button so users know your association is active on Pinterest, too.

 - Make your content “pin-able.”
 Since Pinterest embraces the use of visual content, you should audit the images on your association’s website.
 Are there images on every page of content?
 Try to pin each page of content on your website.
 If an image isn’t available, users will not be able to pin content onto their boards.

 - Don’t use Pinterest solely for self-promotion.
 Yes, your ultimate goal may be to expand your brand and increase membership, but Pinterest users don’t necessarily want to be “sold to.”
-Post content they will find valuable such as past conference proceedings, publications and other content you house in your digital publishing platforms.
+Post content they will find valuable such as past conference proceedings, publications and other content you house in your digital publishing platform.
 Think of Pinterest as another way to promote your content marketing efforts.

 How have you seen other associations use Pinterest to attract more members?
-Give me your input in the comments section below!
+Give your input in the comments section below!